Claude Token Optimization: What Actually Moves the Number

 | Claude Sonnet 4.6 | Fast | $3 | $15 |

-| Claude Opus 4.7 | Moderate | $15 | $75 |
+| Claude Opus 4.7 | Moderate | $5 | $25 |

-(Source: Anthropic models overview)
+(Source: Anthropic models overview, pricing page)

 The discipline